0422 School principals and administrators of elementary and secondary education

 - superintendent of elementary education

 - superintendent of secondary schools

 - superintendent of special education

-- School principals perform some or all of the following duties:
+School principals and administrators of elementary and secondary education perform some or all of the following duties:

 - Plan, organize, direct, control and evaluate, through department heads or supervisors, the activities of teachers and support staff

 - Review programs to ensure conformance to school board or provincial standards and develop programs within limits of authority

 - Co-ordinate teaching activities of the institution by making personnel assignments, determining class size and preparing timetables

 - Organize and maintain procedures for the keeping of records